andysalerno/andysalerno_src/content/posts/toygrep_2.md

 We do!

-So just like in the first example, we call `consume_line()` on the buffer to get back a `LineResult`.
+So just like in the first example, we call `consume_line()` on the buffer to get back a `LineResult`, which contains a slice reference to the portion: `Leave the gun.\n`.
 The buffer state now looks like this:

 ```Rust
 buffer: